darrengeary/Covid-Data-Website-Angular-Spring/README.md

-# This is my Submission for my Postgraduate Final Year Project
+# Angular and Spring Code Submission for my Postgraduate Final Year Project

 Angular and Spring based website displaying data on up-to-date Covid-19 case statistics Worldwide but more explicitly regarding Irish cases by use of various graphs depicting cases relevant to age, gender, severity as well as incorporating GIS locational data.
 This Angular based